samthebest/dump/work-flow-2.md

 # Glossary

 Task Tracker = An Agile task tracker with a horizontal board, like Trello or JIRA (nearly all other task/ticker trackers suck)

-# Fundemental Principles
+# Fundamental Principles

- - To ensure that an actions and history on the Task Tracker corresponds to an actions and history in git
+ - To ensure that actions and history on the Task Tracker corresponds to actions and history in git
  - To ensure than a deployment to an environment corresponds to an action in the Task Tracker and git
  - Done means DONE! http://www.allaboutagile.com/agile-principle-7-done-means-done/
  - To ensure rollback is easy